Schedule Now Pay Bill

 Parts of the inner eye

 No one knows exactly what causes dry macular degeneration.
-Research indicates that it may be a combination of family genes and environmental factors, including smoking, obesity and diet.
+Research suggests that it may be a combination of genes and other factors, including smoking, obesity and diet.

 The condition develops as the eye ages.
 Dry macular degeneration affects the macula.
 The macula is the area of the retina that's responsible for clear vision in the direct line of sight.
 Over time, tissue in the macula may thin and lose cells responsible for vision.